Tariffs and regulations

 Macau is virtually a free port, with tariffs being imposed only on tobacco products, petrol, vehicles and spirits.

-All livestock, plants, vegetable products, meat and food are subject to the Civic and Municipal Affairs Bureau's sanitary quarantine.
+All livestock, plants, vegetable products, meat and food are subject to the Municipal Affairs Bureau's sanitary quarantine.
 Import of some food requires both an import license and sanitary quarantine, these include: meat (fresh, chilled or preserved), sausage, fish (ornamental fish excepted), seafood, dairy products, eggs, ice cream and other edible ice, etc.

 Food that need not to apply for the import license must still undergo sanitary quarantine to prove it is fit for human consumption.
 This includes: edible vegetables, fruits, mushroom spawn, sugar cane and caviar, etc.